Home / Your Application / Fees and Funding

 Part-Time Students Payment of Fees

-- The direct debit arrangement is only available for enrolments on or before the second week of the class
+- The direct debit agreement is only available for enrolments on or before the second week of the class

 - Default in any payment will result in enrolment on the course/programme of study becoming invalid.

-- Confirmation of funding received must be submitted to the College.
 If application for funding is unsuccessful the student is liable for payment of fees in full.
-All fees to be collected by 1 April 2020.
+All fees to be collected by 28 February 2024.

 Queries regarding Student Loans